-For the actors involved, most of whom are local Baltimore talent, the experience has been transformative.
+For the actors involved, the experience has been transformative.

-“I didn’t know there was an HIV epidemic like this in Baltimore, or in Jackson,” admitted actor PJ Johnnie, who plays George, one of the young men getting his test results.
+“I didn’t know there was an HIV epidemic like this,” admitted actor PJ Johnnie, who plays George, one of the young men getting his test results.
 “I’ve learned a lot.”
 Johnnie believes the experience has made him more pro-active in other areas of his life.
 “I want to be the catalyst,” he says thoughtfully, “not the effect.”
 Sentiments like that are music to the ears of advocates hoping to lift up marginalized people and reduce HIV risk.

 Actor Corey Gibson plays Larry, an older gay man who serves as a mentor to the young lead character.
 Larry has seen the worst of AIDS in his lifetime, and his sage experience serves as an emotional anchor to the story.
 “Young people don’t see past the moment,” Gibson said, “and having a cross-generational friend can relieve the anxieties a young person can have.
 We can be a calming voice.”